Last updated: 17 January 2022

 - All candidates under AOS are eligible to apply even if they are working in an occupation the federal government refuses to process a Labour Market Impact Assessment (LMIA).

-For more information on program updates because of the pandemic, visit Changes due to COVID-19 on AINP’s website.
+For more information on program updates because of the pandemic, visit Changes due to COVID-19 on AAIP’s website.

-For more information on the Alberta Immigrant Nominee Program, visit the contact us page on the AINP website.
+For more information on the Alberta Immigrant Nominee Program, visit the contact us page on the AAIP website.

 If you’re looking for information on your application for permanent residence, contact Immigration, Refugees and Citizenship Canada online or at telephone 1-888-242-2100.